-A modification of this original prolotherapy is when the effect of it is amplified by growth factors from platelet rich plasma (PRP), also administered by injections.
+A modification of this original Prolotherapy is when the effect of it is amplified by growth factors from platelet rich plasma (check out: PRP Miami), also administered by injections.
 The ultimate healing signal occurs when you mix in stem cells with the PRP into the injured tissues, using stem cells taken from bone marrow or fat tissue.

-The use of prolotherapy with concentrated dextrose or platelet rich plasma (PRP) with or without the addition of stem cells are used in the treatment of various musculoskeletal injuries.
+The use of prolotherapy with concentrated dextrose or Platelet Rich Plasma (PRP) with or without the addition of Stem Cells are used in the treatment of various musculoskeletal injuries.

-Patients with knee injuries that were treated with prolotherapy state that their procedures only involved needles in the injured area, that they experienced almost complete pain relief on the day of the procedure and that they could rehabilitate right away from such specific knee ligament injuries, as those involving the medial collateral ligament (MCL), the posterior cruciate ligament (PCL) and the anterior cruciate ligament (ACL).
+Patients with knee injuries that were treated with Prolotherapy state that their procedures only involved needles in the injured area, that they experienced almost complete pain relief on the day of the procedure and that they could rehabilitate right away from such specific knee ligament injuries, as those involving the medial collateral ligament (MCL), the posterior cruciate ligament (PCL) and the anterior cruciate ligament (ACL).
 These are very important support ligaments within the knee.

 They experience a stabilization of the weak areas, spontaneous resorption of the prolapsed disc and stabilization and strengthening of the weak spine.
 MRI scans of the spinal injury before treatment and several months after the treatment were shown with a complete normalization of the spine.